Australia's Turnbull survives leadership vote; Dutton leaves | New Country 923

-CANBERRA, Australia (AP) — Australia’s Prime Minister Malcolm Turnbull survived a leadership challenge Tuesday, defeating a senior minister in an internal government ballot that is unlikely to settle questions of his support.
+CANBERRA, Australia (AP) — Australia’s Prime Minister Malcolm Turnbull called on his government to unite behind him after he survived an internal leadership challenge Tuesday, defeating a senior minister in a ballot that is unlikely to settle questions about whether he’s the right person to lead the party into elections due next year.

-His challenger, Home Affairs Minister Peter Dutton, resigned from Cabinet after the vote but the amount of support he gained a day after downplaying the possibility of a challenge surprised many commentators.
+His challenger, Home Affairs Minister Peter Dutton, resigned from Cabinet after the vote but the amount of support he gained surprised many commentators.
+Turnbull ruled out any retribution against ministers suspected of supporting Dutton and said he had invited Dutton to remain in the senior security portfolio.

+“I don’t bare any grudge against Peter Dutton for having stood up and challenged me today,” Turnbull said at a news conference with his deputy party leader Julie Bishop, who retained her position unopposed in Tuesday’s ballot.

+“We know that disunity undermines the ability of any government to get its job done and unity is absolutely critical,” Turnbull added

 Before the ballot, Environment Minister Josh Frydenberg had warned government colleagues that they would lose popularity if they dumped Turnbull.